Greater Good Project

 What is the Greater Good Project?

 It's an all-church community endeavor, to bring meaning back to the holidays and tap into the strength and power of the spirit of the season.
-Each of us is asked to tally what we used to spend on the holiday season including presents, wrappings, trimmings, travel, food and entertainment.
+Each of us is asked to tally what we used to spend on the holiday season including presents, wrappings, trimmings, travel, food, and entertainment.
 Then take that number and cut it in half, and contribute that amount to a project at the church - a gift to the Greater Good.
-The children of the church have voted on which (two) of several applicant charities will share the donated money.
-In 2006 we collected $79,000, in 2007 $72,500, in 2008 $62,500, in 2009 $58,000, and in both 2010 and 2011 $50,000 from members and friends of the church and members of the larger community.
+The children of the church vote on which (two) of several applicant charities will share the donated money.
+Since this endeavor was initiated in 2006, we have collected over $400,000 from members and friends of the church and members of the larger community.
 These contributions remind us of needs greater than our own and make "living simply so others can simply live" worth the effort and small sacrifice!
-You can view information on the projects funded for 2006 through 2011 using the menu at right.
+You can view information on the projects funded for 2006 through 2012 using the menu at right.

 This holiday season, we encourage you to live simply so that others may simply live.
-Checks may be brought to the Greater Good services December 15 and 16, or sent to the church office, and should be made payable to the First Unitarian Church, with "Greater Good" on the memo line.
+Checks may be brought to the Greater Good services December 14 and 15, or sent to the church office anytime, and should be made payable to the First Unitarian Church, with "Greater Good" on the memo line.
 If you wish to honor someone by making a Greater Good contribution in his or her name, please use the form available through the link at upper right; you'll also find a link to a printable card you can use to inform them of your gift.
-(Print 2-sided, cut, and fold.)
+(Print 2-sided "short-end binding", cut, and fold.)

 Exploring the Relationship Between Meaning and Money: Resources